decred/politeia/politeiad/README.md

 ## Build from source

-1. Install Mariadb or MySQL.
+1. Install MariaDB or MySQL.
 Make sure to setup a password for the root user.

 2. Update the MySQL max connections settings.